oracle-livelabs/apex/online-book-store-app/16-additional-ui-enhancements/16-additional-ui-enhancements.md

 ## Introduction

 In this lab, you will learn to customize and enhance your Oracle APEX application.
-You will add a footer to improve branding, manage the navigation menu for a better user experience, and utilize email templates to send emails.
-These steps will help you create a more user-friendly and efficient application.
+You will add a footer to improve branding, manage the navigation menu for a better user experience, and implement a global search bar for easier access to information.
+Additionally, you will configure email templates for sending emails, set a default profile picture for users, and create a "My Orders" page to enhance functionality.
+These steps will help you build a more user-friendly and efficient application.

-Estimated Time: 10 minutes
+Estimated Time: 20 minutes

 ### Objectives